Dengue FeverSkip to the navigation

 Outbreaks are common in many countries in Latin America and Southeast Asia.
 The disease also occurs in Africa, parts of the Middle East, the Western Pacific, Puerto Rico, and other tropical and subtropical areas. footnote 1 Travelers visiting these regions may become infected.

-Dengue fever is rare in the United States.
+Dengue fever is rare in the continental United States.
 But there have been cases of dengue fever reported in Florida and areas of the southwestern U.S., especially along the border between Texas and Mexico. footnote 2 , footnote 3

 What are the symptoms?